-- A number of tuition waiver scholarships are offered that cover full tuition fee for two years of the programme (8860 EUR).
-These scholarships will be awarded the best (academically) applicants based on results of their previous studies (in 2013: to all admitted students).
+- A number of tuition waiver scholarships are offered that cover full tuition fee for two years of the programme (4500 EUR/year).
+These scholarships will be awarded to the best (academically) applicants based on results of their previous studies.
 This scholarship means that you do not pay tuition fee if you complete the full-time study load (see above).
 It does not mean that you will get any extra money.
 You do not need to apply for it.
-All admitted students are automatically considered for the tuition waiver scholarships.
+All admitted students are automatically considered as applying for the tuition waiver scholarships.

 - Estonian Governmental Scholarships (up to 350 EUR/month).
 The application deadline is April 30 and student candidates can also apply.
 See http://www.ut.ee/en/estonian-governmental-scholarships-international-bachelors-masters-and-doctoral-level-students for full information.

 - Students can get the Estonian Research Council stipends (up to 300 EUR/month) if they are linked to a research group (as most students are, for making their master’s thesis).